Skip to Main Content

 6. Start a CaringBridge Site

-CaringBridge is a non-profit communication platform dedicated to helping family and friends connect with loved ones during a health crisis.
-CaringBridge can help families impacted by cancer receive the help they need as easily as possible.
+CaringBridge is a nonprofit social network dedicated to helping family and friends communicate with loved ones during a health crisis.
+CaringBridge can help families touched by cancer receive the help they need as easily as possible.

-Our ad-free communication platform lets you share health updates with everyone at once, so your community is kept up to date with the correct information.
+Our online health journal lets you mass share health updates, so everyone is kept up to date with the correct information.
 Loved ones can comment their support on your journal entries.
 The CaringBridge Planner helps you coordinate needs like bringing meals, rides to doctor appointments, and taking care of pets.

 If this sounds like it could be helpful for your loved one, start a free site today!